katiebates/pay-tech-docs/source/documentation/14-security.md

 ## Payment Card Industry (PCI) compliance

 Anyone involved with the processing, transmission, or storage of cardholder data must comply with the [Payment Card Industry Data Security Standards](https://www.pcisecuritystandards.org/) (PCI DSS) [external link].
 GOV.UK Pay is certified as fully compliant as a Level 1 Service Provider with PCI DSS version 3.2.

-All GOV.UK Pay partners must validate their PCI DSS compliance annually.
-A typical approach is to break down reporting by Merchant ID (MID) and independently report your PCI DSS status for each MID to your acquiring bank.
-This approach must be agreed with your acquiring bank, but is usually accepted.
-A MID is normally allocated by your acquiring bank for each separate payment channel you have in place, so it is important that you use unique MIDs, as agreed with your acquiring bank.
+All GOV.UK partners must be compliant with PCI DSS, and must validate their compliance annually.

+### Use your Merchant ID to report PCI DSS compliance

+A merchant ID is a unique number that identifies you to your payment processor and acquiring bank.
+The recommended approach is to report PCI DSS compliance by MID by:

+- agreeing with your acquiring bank to allocate an unique MID for each separate payment channel you have in place
+- reporting your PCI DSS compliance status for each of these unique MIDs to your acquiring bank

+If you have one MID that encompasses multiple payment channels, the compliance requirements will be more complex for that MID.
+Check the PCI DSS for more information.

+### Determine your PCI DSS compliance requirements

 Your requirements depend on the number of transactions that you process as a merchant per scheme (Visa, MasterCard) per year.
 For example, if you process 4 million transactions with Visa and 3 million with MasterCard, the "Fewer than 6 million transactions per year" category still applies despite the fact that the total number of transactions is larger than 6 million.
 Your merchant level should be confirmed with your acquiring bank.

+### Assessing your compliance requirements

-### Process fewer than 6 million transactions per year
+#### Process fewer than 6 million transactions per year

-If you process fewer than 6 million transactions per scheme per year, you can self-assess by completing the PCI DSS Self-Assessment Questionnaire (SAQ); this is a self-assessment tool to assess security for cardholder data.
+If you process fewer than 6 million transactions per scheme per year, you may be able to self-assess by completing one of the PCI DSS Self-Assessment Questionnaires (SAQ); this is a self-assessment tool to assess security for cardholder data.

-When using the GOV.UK Pay service you should be able to complete the SAQ A questionnaire which can be found in the [PCI documents library](https://www.pcisecuritystandards.org/document_library) [external link]; see the criteria in the table below:
+When using the GOV.UK Pay service, the SAQ A questionnaire should apply.
+You should be eligible to complete the SAQ A questionnaire if you fulfil all the eligibility criteria and comply with SAQ A requirements 2, 8, 9 and 12.
+The SAQ A questionnaire can be found in the [PCI documents library](https://www.pcisecuritystandards.org/document_library) [external link].
+The criteria and requirements, along with supporting information, can be found in the tables below.

 | SAQ A eligibility criteria | Notes |
 | :---- | :---- |